LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 objects.
 We can create an object and then use it in different contexts based on the interfaces that it implements.

-Similar to abstract classes, *interfaces may not be instantiated*.
+Crucially, *interfaces may not be instantiated*.
 You may implement an interface, or declare variables and parameters as interface types.
 You cannot, however, create an instance of an interface.